 On May 21, 2020, Clearway Energy Operating LLC completed the sale of an additional \$250 million aggregate principal amount of the 2028 Senior Notes.
 The 2028 Senior Notes bear interest at 4.75% and mature on March 15, 2028.
 Interest on the 2028 Senior Notes is payable semi-annually on March 15 and September 15 of each year, and interest payments will commence on September 15, 2020.
-The 2028 Senior Notes are unsecured obligations of Clearway Energy Operating, LLC and are guaranteed by the Company and by certain of Clearway Energy Operating LLC's wholly owned current and future subsidiaries.
+The 2028 Senior Notes are unsecured obligations of Clearway Energy Operating, LLC and are guaranteed by Clearway Energy LLC and by certain of Clearway Energy Operating LLC's wholly owned current and future subsidiaries.
 The notes were issued at a price of 102% of par plus accrued interest from December 11, 2019.
-The net proceeds were used to repay the outstanding long-term debt to Clearway Energy, Inc. which was in turn utilized to repay the \$45 million outstanding principal amount of Clearway Energy Inc.'s 2020 Convertible Notes on June 1, 2020, as well as repay amounts outstanding under the Company's revolving credit facility and for general corporate purposes.
+The net proceeds were utilized to repay the \$45 million outstanding principal amount of the Company's 2020 Convertible Notes on June 1, 2020, as well as repay amounts outstanding under the Company's revolving credit facility and for general corporate purposes.